dotnet/docs/docs/csharp/tuples.md

 ## Assignment and tuples

-The language supports assignment between tuple types that have the same number of fields, and the same types for each of those fields.
+The language supports assignment between tuple types that have the same number of fields and the same types for each of those fields.
 Those types must be exact compile-time matches.
 Other conversions are not considered for assignments.
-Let's look at the kinds of assignments that are allowed by tuples that may appear to be different types.
+Let's look at the kinds of assignments that are allowed between tuple types.

-First, consider these variables.
+Consider these variables used in the following examples:

 [!code-csharp[VariableCreation](../../samples/snippets/csharp/tuples/tuples/program.cs#03_VariableCreation "Variable creation")]